verdaccio/website/website/translated_docs/es-ES/best-practices.md

           access: $all
           publish: $authenticated

-Simpre recuerda, **el orden de acceso de los paquetes es importante**, los paquetes son procesados siempre de arriba hacia abajo.
+Always remember, **the order of packages access is important**, packages are matched always top to bottom.

 ### Uso de paquetes públicos desde npmjs.org

 Si algún paquete no existe en el almacenamiento, el servidor intentará recuperarlo desde npmjs.org.
-Si npmjs.org está fuera de línea, este proporciona paquetes desde el caché que simulan que no existen otros paquetes. **Verdaccio will download only what's needed (= requested by clients)**, and this information will be cached, so if client will ask the same thing second time, it can be served without asking npmjs.org for it.
+Si npmjs.org está fuera de línea, este proporciona paquetes desde el caché que simulan que no existen otros paquetes. **Verdaccio will download only what's needed (requested by clients)**, and this information will be cached, so if client will ask the same thing second time, it can be served without asking npmjs.org for it.

 **Ejemplo:**

-If you successfully request `express@4.0.1` from this server once, you'll able to do that again (with all it's dependencies) anytime even if npmjs.org is down.
+If you successfully request `express@4.0.1` from this server once, you'll be able to do it again (with all it's dependencies) anytime even if npmjs.org is down.
 But say `express@4.0.0` will not be downloaded until it's actually needed by somebody.
-And if npmjs.org is offline, this server would say that only `express@4.0.1` (= only what's in the cache) is published, but nothing else.
+And if npmjs.org is offline, this server would say that only `express@4.0.1` (only what's in the cache) is published, but nothing else.

 ### Anular paquetes públicos